Valparaiso University: Athletics

-Valpo's colors are brown and gold and athletic teams are known as the Beacons.
+Valparaiso's colors are brown and gold and athletic teams are known as the Beacons.
 Most athletic events are held in the Athletics-Recreation Center (ARC), which is the primary sporting facility on campus.
-Valparaiso's eighteen teams and nearly 600 student athletes mostly participate in NCAA Division I (I-FCS for football) in the Missouri Valley Conference.
+Valparaiso's eighteen teams and nearly 600 student-athletes mostly participate in NCAA Division I (I-FCS for football) in the Missouri Valley Conference.
 Valparaiso competes in four sports that the MVC does not sponsor.
 The football team plays in the Pioneer Football League at Brown Field.
-Men's swimming and men's tennis compete in the Summit League, and bowling (a women-only sport at the NCAA level) competes in the Southland Bowling League.
+Men's swimming and men's tennis compete in the Summit League, and bowling (a women-only sport at the NCAA level) competes in Conference USA.

 In 1942, Valparaiso University fielded the tallest basketball team in the world, and the so-called "Valparaiso Giants" or "The World's Tallest Team" played at Madison Square Garden in the 1944–1945 season.
 The VU football team played in the Cigar Bowl on New Year's Day 1951.
-Valpo is also known for its men's basketball head coach Homer Drew and his son Bryce Drew, who led the team to its Sweet Sixteen appearance in the 1998 NCAA basketball tournament by making "The Shot", a three-point shot as time expired, to beat favored Ole Miss by one point.
+Valparaiso is also known for its men's basketball head coach Homer Drew and his son Bryce Drew, who led the team to its Sweet Sixteen appearance in the 1998 NCAA basketball tournament by making "The Shot", a three-point shot as time expired, to beat favored Ole Miss by one point.
 Bryce Drew was named head coach in the spring of 2011.
 Valparaiso is also the home of the National Lutheran Basketball Tournament.

 The men's soccer team won the Horizon League regular season conference championship in 2011.
 Men's basketball followed with a 2011 Horizon League crown of its own while the baseball and softball teams both won regular season and Horizon League Tournament titles, representing the conference in the NCAA Tournament.
 In addition, the bowling team earned a berth at the NCAA Championships in just its third season of existence.
 In addition, Head Coach Carin Avery led the women's volleyball team to great success recently.
-In their 2014–2015 season they pursued their 13th consecutive 20-win season.
+In their 2014–2015 season, they pursued their 13th consecutive 20-win season.
 They were one of 10 programs nationwide to have won at least 20 matches in each of the previous 12 years, during which time Avery led the team to three conference regular season and tournament championships, as well as advancing to the NCAA Tournament on three occasions.
 In the spring of 2013 the men's golf team won the Horizon League Championship and advanced to the NCAA Tournament.

 NCAA Division I teams include baseball (men), basketball, bowling (women), cross country, football (men), golf, soccer, softball (women), swimming, tennis, track & field, and volleyball.
 The university has cheerleading and spirit squads, as well as several intramural and club sports: flag football, innertube water polo, miniature golf, sand volleyball, soccer, softball, swimming, tennis, ultimate frisbee, and volleyball.

 On February 11, 2021, Valparaiso announced it would retire the "Crusaders" nickname because of the "negative connotation and violence associated with the Crusader imagery".
 On August 10, 2021 "Beacons" was announced as the new nickname.